New pressure group to help EU citizens deal with UK Home Office

-A new pressure group to help EU nationals deal with the UK home office following the result of the referendum was launched on Sunday in Bristol.
+A new pressure group to help EU citizens deal with the UK Home Office following the result of the referendum was launched on Sunday in Bristol.
 The group is called “The 3 million”, reflecting the number of people from European countries currently living in Britain.

 “It is a complicated situation which has made many people feel vulnerable and helpless, so the goal is to provide guidance in terms of residency and citizenship, while lobbying politicians and the government to preserve the existing rights of EU citizens and simplify procedures,” say the organisers.
 The ambition is also to secure the participation of a EU citizen in the Brexit negotiation team.

 Among its activities, “The 3 million” will provide templates for applications via a website and consider ways to support those who cannot afford the costs (currently GBP1,236 when applying for citizenship).